phac-nml/go-cluster/README.md

 # Troubleshooting and FAQs

 This program utilizes `go routines` for parallel processing which allows for more threads than logical CPUs.
 Currently you cannot set the maximum number of CPUs to use in this program as `go routines` will be distributed across CPUs at run time.

 This can be an issue on grid executors like `slurm` and it is best to run this program on an entire node of a cluster at a time.
+If you face this issue it is best to run the process on an entire node e.g. the `-w` flag in slurm to select a node and adding the `--exclusive` flag can solve this issue.

 # Other information